sancons20/calendar-card-pro/README.md

 - `url_path`: URL for url action
 - `service`: Service to call (for call-service action)
 - `service_data`: Service data (for call-service action)

+#### Auto-Refresh and Update Behavior

+Calendar Card Pro automatically refreshes calendar events to ensure your dashboard always displays the latest information:

+- Events are refreshed based on your `update_interval` setting (default: every 5 minutes)
+- Minimum refresh interval is 60 seconds to prevent excessive API calls
+- Events are also refreshed when:
+  - A calendar entity's state changes in Home Assistant
+  - Navigating between views in your dashboard
+  - The Home Assistant connection is restored after being disconnected
+- The card uses efficient caching to minimize API calls while maintaining up-to-date information

 ## 💡 Examples